Summer Program in St. Petersburg, Russia

 Students stay with host families who provide two meals a day, private rooms, as much Russian as you want, and the chance to see Russia though Russian eyes.
 Placement is supervised by the University of St. Petersburg and most families are repeat hosts.
 The homestays are one of the most rewarding features of the program for our students: “My hostess cared for me better than my own mother.”
 “My family was excellent… They were willing to let me do everything and were extraordinary in helping my Russian.”

 A typical excursion itinerary looks like this:

-- Week One: City tour; Peter and Paul Fortress; river and canal trip; day trip to Novgorod or overnight boat trip to island monastery of Valaam
+- Week One: City tour; Peter & Paul Fortress; river and canal trip; Catherine the Great’s Summer Palace.

-- Week Two: Hermitage Peterhof Summer Palace; a weekend trip to Moscow (includes city tour, Red Square, Kremlin, performance at the Bolshoi Theater)
+- Week Two: Hermitage, Peterhof (Peter the Great’s Summer Palace), a weekend trip to Moscow (includes city tour, Red Square, Kremlin, Tretyakov Gallery and other cultural sites).

-- Week Four: St. Isaac's Cathedral and other famous churches; Summer Garden; farewell party
+- Week Four: St. Isaac's Cathedral & other famous churches; Summer Garden; farewell party.

 For more information, contact: